Agoric/agoric-sdk/packages/SwingSet/docs/bundles.md

 Bundlecaps are new device nodes created by the bundle device.
 Internally, this device remembers the mapping from bundleID to the device node ID (`dref`), and vice versa, in a pair of vatstore state entries.
 This mapping is not held in RAM: the state entries are looked up on each call to `getBundleID`/etc. The device can also access the kernelKeeper APIs to convert bundleIDs into full bundles, if requested.

-The vatAdmin vat's `createVat` method accepts bundlecaps (or full bundles, for now).
+The vatAdmin vat's `createVat` method accepts bundlecaps.
 The vatAdmin device (which is wrapped tightly by vatAdminVat and not exposed to anyone else) accepts bundleIDs.
 VatAdminDevice translates bundlecaps into bundleIDs before talking to the device.

 `controller.validateAndInstallBundle(bundle, optionalAllegedBundleID)` performs validity checks, installs the bundle, and returns the computed bundleID.
 It uses `kernel.installBundle(bundleID, bundle)` internally, which uses uses `kernelKeeper` to store the bundle, and does not perform validation.